 4. Reaper

 A great audio editing software that’s more reasonably priced than the big powerhouses to follow, Reaper isn’t short of tools for editing multiple tracks, directing recording audio to a range of file formats, and applying effects in real-time.
+So, you may also use it as an audio recording software.
 An additional bonus of Reaper is that it supports the widest range of file formats, which is something the more expensive software sometimes fall short on.
 The interface is also fully customizable, so you can truly set it up in a way you find best.
 While this is for more intermediate editors, there is also a wide range of tutorials available on their website.
 A free trial is available!

 5. Acoustica Standard Edition